PumPum7/Tatsu.py/README.md

 1. Download the library with the `pip install tatsumaki.py` command
 2. Import the library: `from tatsumaki.wrapper import ApiWrapper`
+3. Check the wiki for more information: [Wiki](https://github.com/PumPum7/Tatsumaki.py/wiki/Guide)

 ## Code examples: